Shreyash-patil/amazon-clone/amazon-clone/about.md

-This project "amazon-clone" is developed by Shreyash Patil using ReactJs.
+This project "amazon-clone" is developed by Shreyash Patil using ReactJs and Firebase